Tuchel lowers Kean expectations after PSG brace | Goal.com

 A €27.5million signing at Everton from Juventus in 2019, Kean only made six Premier League starts last season.

-After PSG moved top of the table, Tuchel was happy with Kean, who made his third appearance for the club.
+After PSG moved top of the table, Tuchel was happy with Kean, who made his third appearance for the club, but was quick to keep expectations low moving forward.

 "He brings intensity to our game.
 It is his strength to bring intensity.
 He is an athletic player," the PSG coach told a news conference.